credmark/credmark-sdk-py/README.md

 # Credmark

-An SDK for accessing Credmark Gateway
+A client library for accessing Credmark Gateway

 ## Installation

 Install using pip:

 ```bash